Endangered light-footed clapper rail

 • Disturb any form of plant or animal life: birds, nests or eggs, plants, mammals, fish, mollusks, crustaceans, amphibians, or reptiles.

-• Collect specimens unless you have a special Upper Newport Bay permit from the Fish and Game Commission and a scientific collecting permit.
+• Collect specimens unless you have a special Upper Newport Bay permit from the Fish and Wildlife Commission and a scientific collecting permit.

 • Fire or discharge any firearm, bow and arrow, air or gas gun or any other weapon.